iPhone

 Force a Content Filtering VPN to Be Enabled When a Browser is Opened

 If you want to ensure that a VPN is enabled when opening a web browser, it's pretty easy to use an automation to do this as well.
+This helps you ensure that the correct Content Filtering VPN connection is being used, and not a conflicting VPN added by an app or manually in iOS settings.

 In the previous example, you created an Automation that would trigger if the Settings app is closed.
 You can create a new Automation with a couple of differences: